 Neuroplasticity Welcomes Alchemy and Self Mastery

-New neural pathways can be formed using the techniques listed above which will lead to the formation of new habits.
+New habits can be formed using the techniques listed above.
 These habits can be either good or bad.
 In order for your life to be a success we must align habits with goals.
-At first there is resistance because the ego (limited programs) creates a form of familiarity and security.
+At first there is resistance because the ego/lower self (limited programs) creates a form of familiarity and security.
 Slowly working on these issues by being mindful, meditating and doing yoga transmutes this energy to a higher frequency and expands our consciousness.
 Sooner or later we realise that our goals have moved into more expanded versions.
 We now are following our divine goals and taking part in the expansion and remodeling of the systems on this planet.
-You can only do this by expanding the self and neuroplasticity is very much part of the process.
+You can only do this by expanding the self and the neuroplasticity of the brain is very much part of the process.